grafana/github-datasource/docs/sources/setup/_index.md

 ---
-title: Set up the GitHub data source plugin
+title: Set up the GitHub data source plugin for Grafana
 menuTitle: Setup
 description: Learn how to install and configure the GitHub data source plugin.
 keywords: